Is Weed Legal in Bali 2026? The Myths vs. The Harsh Legal Reality

 How "Personal Use" Is Determined

 This is where a critical misunderstanding arises.
 The distinction between "personal use" and "possession with intent to distribute" in Indonesian law is not determined purely by the quantity found.
 It is determined by the investigating officer and prosecutor's assessment informed by the quantity, packaging, the presence of scales or additional bags, your demeanour, the location of arrest, and any prior record.
 There is no statutory minimum quantity below which possession is automatically treated as personal use.
-Having 5 grams packaged in separate small bags is not "personal use" in the eyes of an Indonesian prosecutor — it is distribution packaging.
+Having 5 grams packaged in separate small bags is not "personal use" in the eyes of an Indonesian prosecutor.
+It is distribution packaging.

 Here is the situation, stated as clearly as possible: